2024 NYC Gay Pride Parade

 Originating in New York City. the gay pride parade has sparked marches for gay pride worldwide ever since the first march in Greenwich Village in the early 1970's.

-the NYC Gay Pride March, commonly known as the Pride Parade, is held on the last Sunday in June with a week's worth of events that culminates with the big march down Fifth Avenue and the Pridefest street fair wrapping
+Gay Pride Week is held on the last week in June, with days worth of events happening beforehand that culminates with the big march down Fifth Avenue and the Pridefest street fair that wraps

 up Gay Pride Week.